 Is cyber security a good career?
 That depends, but for those who are interested in computer science, this could be a rewarding career not only for today, but especially for the future.
 Those who pursue the best cybersecurity degree learn how to protect internet data and solve cybercrimes.
 Individuals in this field get to use problem-solving skills on a routine basis.
 Those interested in this career path have several options for employment.
 They may work in national security, financial services or even manufacturing, healthcare, insurance, or retail.
 It’s possible to take on roles like a cyber security consultant, an information security analyst, or an information security manager.

 Anybody who works in cyber security needs to have an education before entering the field.
 For a long time, there has been a place in the field for self-taught individuals, but as the market gets more competitive, that is changing.
 Generally today, information security analysts must complete a minimum of a bachelor’s degree to work in this field.
 Anyone who wants to enter the cybersecurity field may choose to complete a degree that specifically relates to cyber security.
 If you’re starting now, as a traditional college student, the combination of mentorship, networking, and top-of-the-line equipment you get in an on-campus program can’t be beat.

 Methodology: Ranking the Best Cyber Security Undergraduate Degree Programs

-For students who are looking for traditional, on-campus cybersecurity bachelor’s programs, Bachelor’s Degree Center sought out cybersecurity programs based on their accreditation and reputation for helping students get ahead.
+For students who are looking for colleges with cybersecurity majors, Bachelor’s Degree Center sought out cybersecurity programs based on their accreditation and reputation for helping students get ahead.
 Programs were ranked according to data gathered from IPEDS, Niche, and College Scorecard:

 - Alumni Salary